Message from the Program Director

 Education is a core mission of our department.
 Faculty and residents participate in the education of medical students at Georgetown University School of Medicine in all four years.
 Residents have the benefit of working directly with a faculty of renowned researchers, expert clinicians, and award-winning teachers.
 Our faculty provide residents with education and mentorship and work directly with them in a variety of clinical settings.

 Psychiatry residents at Georgetown have access to our many affiliates including MedStar Washington Hospital Center, the Veteran’s Administration Hospital and the National Institute of Mental Health and have exposure to different systems, approaches and patient populations.
-I am very excited about the upcoming expansion of our program to 9 residents per year which provides access to more educational opportunities at MWHC including on inpatient, outpatient and consultation-liaison services serving severely mentally ill, low SES, urban patients.
+I am very excited about the recent expansion of our program to 9 residents per year which provides access to more educational opportunities at MWHC including on inpatient, outpatient and consultation-liaison services serving severely mentally ill, low SES, urban patients.
 A larger resident body will allow us to further personalize the training of residents interested in different aspects of psychiatry and offer more electives.
 Our residents also interact with fellows in our two accredited fellowships in Consultation-Liaison and Child and Adolescent Psychiatry.
 In addition, Georgetown's location in the nation's capital - an international crossroads and one of the world's most culturally exciting cities - certainly makes it unique.

 It is my privilege to serve as the Department of Psychiatry Vice Chair for Education and Psychiatry Residency Training Program Director at Georgetown.
 I am interested in innovative methods in postgraduate medical education and in integrating the many facets of our field from neuroscience to psychotherapy.
 My goal is to train well rounded, evidence-based and humanitarian psychiatrists who are as comfortable providing psychotherapy as they are with reading and utilizing the most cutting edge scientific and clinical literature.
 Thank you for your interest in our residency training program.

 Mayada Akil, MD